-Adjacent Tower: After the demolition of the 1978 ten-story, non-historic addition along the west (secondary) façade, a new tower will be built adjacent to the Aronson Building.
+Adjacent Tower: After the demolition of the existing 1978 ten-story, non-historic addition along the west (secondary) façade of the Aronson Building, a new tower will be built adjacent to the Aronson Building.
 Unused openings within the party wall will be patched, utilizing salvaged brick that is removed for new openings.
 The existing common red brick along the west wall will be inspected, repaired, cleaned, repointed, and seismically upgraded as required.
 Salvaged bricks will be used in areas where brick needs to be replaced.

-The new tower is designed to read as an entirely separate building, consistent with one of the key requirement for additions to historic resources in dense urban locations in Preservation Brief 14: :New Exterior Additions to Historic Buildings: Preservation Concerns".
+The proposed tower is designed as a series of thin, parallel slabs clad in an alternating arrangement of metal window frames, transparent glazing, and stone veneer.
+The lower levels of the tower would align with their counterparts in the Aronson Building, creating a relationship between the two structures that would be expressed on the exterior of the proposed tower.
+At the same time, the The new tower is designed to read as an entirely separate building, consistent with one of the key requirement for additions new construction adjacent to historic resources in dense urban locations , as discussed in Preservation Brief 14: :New Exterior Additions to Historic Buildings: Preservation Concerns".
 In addition, the new tower volume will be setback approximately 6' from the southwest corner to expose the existing red brick wall and allow the two buildings to be expressed independently.
 Furthermore, the proposed 6' setback will ensure that the existing cornice along the Mission Street façade will not be impacted by the adjacent tower construction and will allow the return of the cornice along the west wall.
-The existing tower volume will cantilever approximately 15' from the south façade of the Aronson Building.
+The proposed existing tower volume will cantilever approximately 7' over the existing Aronson Building starting at the 12th 15th floor and be setback approximately 15' from the south façade of the Aronson Building.
 As proposed, the cantilevered portion of the tower over the Aronson Building.
-Given the distance clear space provided between the roof floor level of the Aronson Building and the bottom of the cantilever portion of the new tower, the visual separation between the two structures is continued.
+Given the distance elear space provided between the roof floor level of the Aronson Building and the bottom of the cantilever portion of the new tower, the visual separation between the two structures is continued.